sam0x17/chiron/README.md

 providing **a full pipeline of HTML / CSS / JavaScript minification, basic templating, LESS support, and deployment to CloudFront/S3 without the need for any Webpack, Node.js or NPM dependencies**.

-Chiron is intended to be paired with a separate API server to facilitate dynamic behavior, or to be used to create fully static websites.
+Chiron is intended to be paired with a separate API server to facilitate dynamic behavior, or to be used alone to create fully static websites.

 The `chiron` binary allows for the creation (and updating) of projects, and provides a super-fast local development server based on [kemal](https://kemalcr.com/).
 All Chiron